Primary navigation

 pnpm install

-For Teams and Enterprise users, caches are shared across all users who have access to the environment.
+For Business and Enterprise users, caches are shared across all users who have access to the environment.
 Invalidating the cache will affect all users of the environment in your workspace.

 Internet access and network proxy

-Internet access is available to install dependencies during the setup script phase.
-During the agent phase, the network access is disabled by default, but you can configure the environment to have limited or full access to the internet.
-Learn more about configuring your agent’s internet access.
+Internet access is available during the setup script phase to install dependencies.
+During the agent phase, internet access is off by default, but you can configure limited or unrestricted access.
+See agent internet access.

 Environments run behind an HTTP/HTTPS network proxy for security and abuse prevention purposes.
 All outbound internet traffic passes through this proxy.